 Here at Redlands we cover the 9 doorways of Eco.
 These are: Energy, Water, Litter, Waste (known as the 4 R’s – Recycle, Reuse, Reduce and Repair), Travel and Transport, Healthy Living, Biodiversity and Global.
 Each of these areas in turn covers a wide range of subjects.
 At Redlands we cover all of the doorways all of the time during lessons and in the many activities that our Eco Team carry out through each week.

 We have achieved many awards and won a large number of competitions over the past few years.
 We are now focusing on taking our Eco message out into the local community more.
 We have taken part in many local events - planting trees, helping to keep our area litter free, radio adverts and information leaflets as well as international events like Earth Hour, environmental days and paper free days along with raising money for third world countries.
-Our Eco Journey, once led by school staff, is now at a stage where it is led by our pupils who meet during their lunch break and are now overseen by Mrs. Dodds.
+Our Eco Journey, once led by school staff, is now at a stage where it is led by our pupils who meet during their lunch break and are now overseen by Mrs. Gosling.
 We are very proud of our Eco achievements and always have a number of projects on the go covering all of the 9 doorways of Eco.

 The Eco Team